 KPI #3: Click-Through Rate

-Click-Through Rate (CTR) measures the percentage of users who click on your website link after seeing it in search results.
+Click-Through Rate (CTR) measures the percentage of homeowners who click your site after seeing it in search results.

 What It Measures